We hope you had a great year!

-Graduating seniors must move out no later than 12 pm on Monday, May 21.
+Seniors with a graduation term of Spring 2019 in SIO must move out no later than 12 p.m. on Monday, May 20.

 If there are extenuating circumstances that impact your departure date, you must complete an extension request.
-The extension form is available here.
+The extension form will be available in mid-April.

 Students transitioning into their summer housing assignments will stay in their current rooms until notified by Housing Services about when they can move into their summer assignment.

 - Select the "Academic Year 2018-2019" and click "Apply Now."

 - The “Extension Request” page will be the only page you can edit

 - You will receive an email acknowledging your application has been received

 Before leaving, all furniture must be arranged back into move-in condition and rooms must be completely clean and free of all personal belongings and trash.
 All drawers should be empty and wiped clean with a damp towel.
 Items left in rooms will be discarded.

 Residents of campus housing are responsible for all damages incurred to their room and/or public spaces.
 This includes damage to furniture in the rooms or public spaces.